 Watching the leaves change colours

 One of my favourite things about fall is the changing landscape.
-We have done some epic road trips through Pennsylvania and eastern Canada during fall.
+We have done some epic road trips through Pennsylvania and eastern Canada during the fall.
 It’s amazing how colourful and vibrant the world around us can be.

 The rolling hills and forests of Europe also provide a spectacular pallet for even the most discerning visitors.
 Imagine yourself strolling the streets and parks of Paris with a scarf wrapped artfully around your neck as you marvel at the beauty all around you.